Baltsat/Fractals_in_web/README.md

 # Fractals_in_web
-Auto generating fractals in HTML + JavaScript.
+Auto generating fractals in JavaScript.